chunlinli/glmtlp/README.md

-# glmtlp
+# glmtlp: An R Package For Truncated Lasso Penalty

-An R Package For Truncated Lasso Penalty
+Efficient procedures for constrained likelihood estimation and inference with truncated lasso penalty for linear, generalized linear, and Gaussian graphical models.
+This version supports regression from summary statistics and out-of-core model fitting using an ultrahigh-dimensional, multi-gigabyte datasets that cannot be loaded into memory.
+It's highly optimized and much more memory-efficient as compared to existing penalized regression packages like 'glmnet' and 'ncvreg'.
 ## New features [Unreleased]

 - Add regression with summary data input